 One of the most important functions of any athletic governing body is to create a framework for the different levels of athletes they serve.
-In the United States the framework for cyclists is broken down to include "Citizens" or "5's" and the category numbers 4, 3, 2 and 1 (often referred to as "Cat").
+In the United States the framework for cyclists is broken down to include category numbers 5, 4, 3, 2 and 1 (often referred to as "Cat").
 Although the process to upgrade categories is fairly clear, what isn't as clear is what type of rider each category is intended for.

-All riders begin as Citizens or 5's and as they gain experience and results they advance to the next lowest number category.
+All riders begin as 5 and as they gain experience and results they advance to the next low-est number category.
 A rider upgrades from category to category by submitting their results to the regional officials.
-Upgrading from either a Citizen or a Cat 5 to a Cat 4 requires the experience of participating in certain number of races.
+Upgrading from either a Cat 5 to a Cat 4 requires the experience of participating in certain number of races.
 Upgrading from a Cat 4 to a Cat 3 involves a combination of race experience and results that prove you are capable of keeping the pace and racing safely in the group.
 Upgrading to a Cat 2 or Cat 1 is based primarily on results and abilities.
 Cat 1 is the highest a rider advances without signing a professional contract.
 But what type of rider should you expect to find in each category?

-The three most important things to consider when gauging whether you should race Citizens or Category 4, 3, 2 or 1's are experience, ability and ultimately-time commitment.
+The three most important things to consider when gauging whether you should race Category 5, 4, 3, 2 or 1's are experience, ability ability ability and ultimate-ly- time commitment.

-If you are brand new to the sport of competitive cycling, have just started training, and haven't done a lot of group rides, then you should definitely begin with the Citizen categories.
-No annual license purchase is required and most promoters lower the fees for citizens interested in trying the sport.
-The distances are often shorter for Citizens too so that even those riders without a lot of training get a taste of the competitiveness.
+If you are brand new to the sport of competitive cycling, have just started training, and haven't done a lot of group rides, then you should definitely begin with the Cat 5 category.
+No annual license purchase is required, a One Day license is ok.
+Promoters may have lower fees for Cat 5 interested in trying the sport.
+The distances are often shorter for Cat 5, so that even those riders without a lot of training get a taste of the competitiveness.

-Once a rider has trained consistently for period of time, done a few citizen races, and can keep up with and feel safe on a moderately-paced group rides, they should have the confidence to jump to the Category 4's.
-It's a good challenge for yourself and keeps the Citizens category open for the doe-eyed (and possibly terrified) newbies like the rider you might have been not so long ago.
-The category 4 races will be faster and longer than the citizen race, but this is the fertile (and sometimes dangerous) testing ground for race tactics and strategy- whether it be for an individual or a team.
+Once a rider has trained consistently for period of time, done a minimum of 10 Cat 5 races, and can keep up with and feel safe on a moderately-paced group rides, they should have the confidence to jump to the Cate-gory 4's.
+It's a good challenge for yourself and keeps the 5 category open for the doe-eyed (and possibly terrified) newbies like the rider you might have been not so long ago.

+The category 4 races will be faster and longer than the Cat 5 race, but this is the fertile (and sometimes dangerous) testing ground for race tactics and strategy- whether it be for an individual or a team.